anushh07/cart-abandonment-analysis/README.md

 # cart-abandonment-analysis

-Project Overview
+# Project Overview

 This project analyzes online shopping cart abandonment using Python.
 Cart abandonment occurs when users add items to their shopping cart but do not complete the purchase.
 The aim of this project is to understand cart abandonment behavior across different product categories and identify trends using data analysis and visualization.

-Objective-
+# Objective-

 1- Identify abandoned shopping carts.
 2- Analyze category-wise cart abandonment.
 3- Visualize abandonment rates using a bar chart.

-Dataset Description-
+# Dataset Description

 The dataset used in this project is a CSV file containing user-level shopping activity.
 It includes the following columns:

 1- user_id — Unique identifier for each user